(A) What is the reapplication process?

 (1) Every twelve months for disability financial assistance (DFA) and Ohio works first (OWF) assistance groups not included in paragraph (B)(2) of this rule.

-(2) OWF assistance groups under a three-tier sanction who sign the JFS 03804 "Ohio Works First/Food Assistance Sanction Compliance Agreement" ( rev. 8/2013) or the client registry system-enhanced (CRIS-E) generated equivalent form and if it is received by the county agency on or before the last day of the sanction period as set forth in rule 5101: 1-3-15 of the Administrative Code are not required to complete a reapplication.
+(2) OWF assistance groups under a three-tier sanction who sign the JFS 03804 "Ohio Works First/Food Assistance Sanction Compliance Agreement" (rev. 8/2013) or the statewide automated eligibility system generated equivalent form and if it is received by the county agency on or before the last day of the sanction period as set forth in rule 5101:1-3-15 of the Administrative Code are not required to complete a reapplication.

 (3) Six months for refugee cash assistance groups.